Chicago Dog Bite Lawyers

-Note that the Illinois dog bite law refers to an animal that “attacks, attempts to attack, or injures” a person.
-This means that the law gives legal rights to people who were injured by an attack, but not specifically bitten by the animal.
-For example, it may be possible to seek compensation for a serious head injury that happens because the victim was knocked to the ground in the attack.
+Note that the Illinois dog bite law refers to an animal that "attacks, attempts to attack, or injures" a person.
+This means that the law gives legal rights to people who were injured by an attack but not specifically bitten by the animal.
+For example, it may be possible to seek compensation for a serious head injury that happens because you were knocked to the ground in the attack.

 Common Injuries Related to Dog Bites

 Although many people don’t think about pet bites being serious injuries, the truth is that the long- and short-term consequences of an attack by a pet can be devastating.
-Injuries can include:
+Injuries can include the following:

 - Bite puncture wounds and lacerations